varocketry/guitar-mastery-hub/public/lessons/lesson_030_celebration_future.md

 **Ry Cooder:** *"Been playing for 60 years.
 Still learning.
 Not because I 'have to.'
 Because there's always something new.
 A different tuning.
 A song from another culture.
 A technique I never tried.
 The day you think you're 'done' learning is the day you start declining as a musician.
 Stay curious forever."*

 **The truth about mastery:**
-- Foundation lessons: Complete ✓
+- Foundation lessons: Complete âœ“
 - Guitar journey: Infinite
 - Required learning: Finished
 - Optional learning: Endless